Navelwort or wall pennywort

 This plant has a photosynthesis mechanism adapted to the variations of the environment, called crassulacean acid metabolism, CAM, which allows it to fix carbon dioxide at night and not during the day, thus limiting water losses by evapotranspiration during the day.
 This reserve system, which is adaptable to environmental conditions, ensures the survival of these plants when exposed to high light intensity and therefore to water stress.

-Also used in traditional medicine, many scientific studies reinforce the biological and pharmacological interest of the plants of the Crassulaceae family for their anti-inflammatory, antioxidant, cellular homeostasis regulation and neuronal protection activity.
+Also used in traditional medicine, many scientific studies reinforce the biological and pharmacological interest of the plants of the Crassulaceae family for their regulation and protection activity.